 Here are some tips for taking action.

-- Schedule the appointment with your primary physician.
+- Schedule an appointment with your primary physician.
 If you don’t schedule it, you might never get to it.
 Because some screens require special equipment, it is likely that you will have to make multiple appointments.

 - Create a list of questions you can ask/discuss with your doctor while on your visit.
 The Agency for Healthcare Research and Quality has a question builder you can use in case you don’t know which questions to ask.
-Check out the question builder here.

-- Ask your doctor/healthcare provider about risks and benefits of each screening.
+- Ask your doctor/healthcare provider about the risks and benefits of each screening.
 Never feel like you are asking “stupid” questions.
 It is always better to be well-informed.